ineventapp/IOSEventbriteAPI/README.md

 Example Code
 ------------

 A Eventbrite client is created using a LIAEventbriteApplication.
 A LIAEventbriteApplication defines the application which is granted access to the users Eventbrite data.
+Your redirectURL should be set directly on Eventbrite's developer console.

 ```
-LIAEventbriteApplication *application = [LIAEventbriteApplication applicationWithRedirectURL:@"http://www.ancientprogramming.com/liaexample"
+LIAEventbriteApplication *application = [LIAEventbriteApplication applicationWithClientId:@"LETTERS" clientSecret:@"LETTERSLETTERSLETTERSLETTERSLETTERSLETTERS"];
-                                                                                  clientId:@"clientId"
-                                                                              clientSecret:@"clientSecret"
-                                                                                     state:@"DCEEFWF45453sdffef424"
-                                                                             grantedAccess:@[@"r_fullprofile", @"r_network"]];
 return [LIAEventbriteHttpClient clientForApplication:application presentingViewController:nil];
 ```